Continual Low-Rank Adapters for LLM-based Generative Recommender Systems: Proposed Framework:

 \subsection{Single Evolving LoRA with a Proximal Regularizer}

 \textbf{General framework.} We maintain a single evolving LoRA and anchor each update to the previous adapter with a proximal term.
 Let $v_t\in\mathbb{R}^m$ denote the concatenation of all flattened LoRA $A/B$ parameters at time stage $t$.
-We partition coordinates into groups $g\in\{1,\dots,G\}$ (e.g., per module such as attention layers) and write $v^{(g)}$ for group $g$.
-The overall loss function for time stage $t$ is where $L^{\mathcal D_t}_{\mathrm{ce}}$ is the data-fitting term on $\mathcal D_t$ (i.e., cross-entropy, \Eqref{eq:cross_entropy}), $\|z\|_{H}^2:=z^\top H z$, $\lambda>0$ controls regularization strength, and each $H^{(g)}_{t-1}\succeq 0$ is a (symmetric) PSD metric that is fixed during stage $t$; it can be constant (e.g., $H^{(g)}_{t-1}=I$, corresponding to the L2 case) or precomputed at the previous adapter $v^{(g)}_{t-1}$.
+We partition coordinates into groups $g\in\{1,\dots,G\}$ at the level of LoRA factor matrices, so that each group corresponds to the flattened parameters of either $A$ or $B$ for one LoRA-injected module (e.g., attention projections $q/k/v/o$ and MLP projection layers).
+We write $v^{(g)}$ for the parameters in group $g$.
+The overall loss function for time stage $t$ is

+where $L^{\mathcal D_t}_{\mathrm{ce}}$ is the data-fitting term on $\mathcal D_t$ (i.e., cross-entropy, \Eqref{eq:cross_entropy}), $\|z\|_{H}^2:=z^\top H z$, $\lambda>0$ controls regularization strength, and each $H^{(g)}_{t-1}\succeq 0$ is a (symmetric) PSD metric that is fixed during stage $t$; it can be constant (e.g., $H^{(g)}_{t-1}=I$, corresponding to the L2 case) or precomputed at the previous adapter $v^{(g)}_{t-1}$.
 We initialize $v_t\!\leftarrow\! v_{t-1}$ so the proximal penalty starts at zero and grows only as $v_t$ departs from $v_{t-1}$.
 This design leverages the natural competition between the data-fitting loss (which pulls toward the optimal state for $\mathcal D_t$) and the proximal term (which pulls toward the previous state).
 Next, we theoretically show how this yields data-aware, direction-wise guidance in the LoRA subspace.

 \textbf{Theoretical setup.} To analyze how the proximal term interacts with the data-fitting loss, we approximate the data-fitting term.
 We restrict updates to a fixed $m$-dimensional LoRA subspace.
 Let $\theta_0\in\mathbb{R}^d$ be the parameter vector (base LLM and LoRA) after training on the first data block ($t{=}1$).
 From $t\ge2$, let $\theta(v)=\theta_0+U v$ with $U\in\mathbb{R}^{d\times m}$ and non-LoRA coordinates frozen (i.e., assume $U=[I_m\ 0]$).
 For input $x=(\text{prompt},\text{item sequence})$ and next-item token $y$, let $s(\theta,x)$ be the scalar logit of the ground-truth token.
 Linearize once at $v=0$: